-I am supported by an ARC Queen Elizabeth II research fellowship and Discovery Projects from the Australian Research Council.
+My research is supported by a Queen Elizabeth II research fellowship and Discovery Projects from the Australian Research Council.
 I'm also an Associate Investigator with the ARC Centre of Excellence for Climate System Science (ARCCSS) and I'm actively involved in a number of the international reconstruction teams for the Past Global Changes 2k projects, and a Contributing Lead Author for the IPCC special report on the Ocean and Cryosphere in a Changing Climate.